What are the Best Sound Proof Windows?

 Is your next-door neighbor learning to play electric guitar?
 Maybe there’s a busy intersection right outside your bedroom window?
 As more of us flock to urban areas, sound complaints are bound to increase, too.
 In fact, the EPA officially classifies noise as a form of pollution, since problems with excess noise can cause stress and lost sleep.
 And in more severe cases, it can even contribute to hypertension, hearing loss, and other maladies.

 But the good news is you don’t have to put up with outside noise.
 Window manufacturers have gotten word of customers’ noise issues and now offer many products with acoustic features.
-In fact, lots of windows offer soundproofing qualities—but not all of them are worth the additional cost.
-Let’s take a look at some of the basics of window soundproofing, and find out which windows and features work the hardest to block out that noisy neighbor of yours.
+In fact, plenty of noise reduction windows offer soundproofing qualities—but not all of them are worth the additional cost.
+Let’s take a look at some of the best soundproof windows and find out which windows and features work the hardest to block out that noisy neighbor of yours.

 How successfully an object blocks noise can actually be measured using what’s known as the sound transmission class (STC) scale.
 Taking their cue from the acoustics industry, many window manufacturers have adopted the STC scale as a way to indicate the soundproofing qualities of their products.

 However, windows that are classified as soundproof usually come with a price to match.
 You can often get quality sound reduction, though, just by understanding different window features and what makes one window better at blocking sound than another.

 A couple of factors can affect a window’s sound transmission, namely the thickness of the glass and the amount of space between the window panes (for double and triple pane window glass.)
 Laminated windows also have additional soundproofing qualities that can further reduce excess noise.

 What Are Laminated Windows and How Do They Block Noise?